jgillich/blog/source/articles/2015-10-22-the-state-of-video-production-on-linux.html.markdown

 I've always known video production on Linux isn't the best experience ever.
 Never would I have imagined how bad things really are.

-I have a really simple task.
+I had a really simple task.
 Record a video, add a few titles, done.
 Doesn't sound hard, does it?
 Well, apparently it is - on Linux.
 I tried pretty much all editing software that is available: